GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

     internal sealed class ExampleStateChangedMessage : StateChangedMessage<ExampleFiniteState>
     {
         // As with all non-empty Message Events, we must provide a public constructor.
 For our StateChangedMessage<T>
-        // events specifically, we will want to provide parameters of the previous and next FiniteStates, and
+        // Events specifically, we will want to provide parameters of the previous and next FiniteStates, and
         // pass them to the base constructor.
         //
         // It is very important to provide the previous and next states in this specific order as method parameters.